Hi, I’m Shlomi.

 Hi, I'm Shlomi.

-1. Differentially private synthetic data for government data
+1. Designing differentially private synthetic data for use in government and medical contexts

-For the last years, I teach courses in Responsible AI, Law, Ethics & Society in various institutes including Boston University, Cornell Tech, Bocconi University, Tel Aviv University and the Technion.
+For the last few years, I have taught courses in Responsible AI, Law, Ethics & Society in various institutes including Boston University, Cornell Tech, Bocconi University, Tel Aviv University and the Technion.
 Our materials are available for faculty here.
 In August 2023, I taught a two-day congressional workshop for US Congress staffers based on our course.

-In summer 2022, I interened at Twitter Cortex where I leverged human-in-the-loop research to improve toxicity models.
+In summer 2022, I interned at Twitter Cortex where I leveraged human-in-the-loop research to improve toxicity models.
 In 2020-2021, I was an Associated Researcher at the Alexander von Humboldt Institute for Internet and Society (HIIG) in Berlin.
 In summer 2019, I did a research internship at the Center for Human-Compatible AI at UC Berkeley, working on neural network interpretability.

 In my previous life, I was a social entrepreneur - co-founder of the Israeli Cyber Education Center.
 There I led the development of nationwide educational programs in computing for kids and teens.
 The center aims to increase the social mobility of underrepresented groups in tech, such as women, minorities, and individuals from the suburbs of Israel.
 I co-authored a Computer Network textbook in a tutorial approach (in Hebrew).
 Before that, I was an algorithmic research team leader in cybersecurity.